Chargebacks

 Manage chargebacks effectively to minimize losses and protect your business

-A chargeback occurs when a customer files a complaint with their card-issuing bank, claiming that a transaction made with their card was unauthorized or there was an issue with the product or service they received.
-Common reasons for chargebacks include fraudulent transactions, duplicate charges, or unsatisfactory goods or services.
+A chargeback occurs when a customer files a complaint with their card-issuing bank about a transaction.
+The customer claims the transaction was unauthorized or there was an issue with the product or service received.

-3. The acquiring bank (the bank representing the merchant) is notified of the chargeback and debits the merchant’s account for the transaction amount and any associated fees.
+3. The acquiring bank, the bank representing the merchant, receives notification of the chargeback and debits the merchant's account for the transaction amount and any associated fees.

-If the merchant’s evidence is deemed sufficient, the chargeback may be reversed, and the funds returned to the merchant’s account.
-If not, the chargeback remains in place, and the customer keeps the refund.
+5. If the merchant’s evidence is strong enough, the chargeback may be reversed, and the funds returned to the merchant’s account.
+If not, the chargeback remains, and the customer retains the refund.

 1